sivuu96/Notes-App/README.md

 # Notes-App
 https://notesbysivsankar.netlify.app/

-A simple notes app using HTML, CSS, JS
+A simple notes app using HTML, CSS, JS using the local storage of your browser